-Supporting pupils moving between phases and preparing for adulthood
+Supporting students moving between phases and preparing for adulthood

-We will share information with the school, college, or other setting the pupil is moving to.
-We will agree with parents and pupils which information will be shared as part of this.
+We will share information with the school, college, or other setting the student is moving to.
+We will agree with parent/carers and students which information will be shared as part of this.